SoumyaRoy311000/Shot-Simulation/README.md

 ## Please Note:

-Step 1 is not required as PlayerIds.csv is already provided.
-You may have to generate one after transfer windows to account for all the player transfers.
+You may have to generate new PlayerIDs.csv after transfer windows to account for all the player transfers.